Codium-ai/pr-agent/docs/docs/usage-guide/changing_a_model.md

 ## Changing a model

-See [here](https://github.com/Codium-ai/pr-agent/blob/main/pr_agent/algo/__init__.py) for the list of available models.
+See [here](https://github.com/Codium-ai/pr-agent/blob/main/pr_agent/algo/__init__.py) for a list of available models.
-To use a different model than the default (GPT-4), you need to edit [configuration file](https://github.com/Codium-ai/pr-agent/blob/main/pr_agent/settings/configuration.toml#L2) the fields:
+To use a different model than the default (GPT-4), you need to edit in the [configuration file](https://github.com/Codium-ai/pr-agent/blob/main/pr_agent/settings/configuration.toml#L2) the fields:
 ```
 [config]
 model = "..."